ebuchman/blog/content/posts/bills-intro.md

 a creditor, typically to a correspondent abroad that owes him money.
 As we’ll see it’s more flexible than this, but this archetypal form gives the network a distinct purpose from that of the first period.
-The bill is still non-transferable, but its no longer notarized.
+The bill is still non-transferable, but it's no longer notarized.
 One could say these instruments enabled complex and mature management of liquidity across the network of bankers, but the instruments were not liquid ("negotiable") in themselves.
 The primary purpose of the instrument appears to be to enable a new kind of international